seancorfield/seancorfield.github.io/source/_posts/2018-04-18-all-the-paths.markdown

 ## p.s.
 Building New Projects

 Another common function that both Leiningen and Boot provide is to generate new projects based on a template.
 Check out [clj-new](https://github.com/seancorfield/clj-new) for `clj`-based tooling that generates new `deps.edn`-based projects, as well as leveraging existing `lein-template` and `boot-template` projects.

+## Credits

+Thank you to Alan Dipert, Alex Miller, Richiardi Andrea, and Rick Moynihan for reviewing a draft of this post and providing feedback and suggestions!